 In Japan, a lawsuit is commenced by the filing of a complaint with the court (Article 134(1) of the CCP).
 Revenue stamps must be affixed according to the amount of the suit (Articles 4 and 8 of the Act on the Costs of Civil Proceedings).
 For example, if the amount of the suit is 100 million yen, the revenue stamps to be affixed are for 320,000 yen.
 In addition, in order to serve the defendant, a duplicate copy of the complaint must be submitted in proportion to the number of defendants to the court set to hear the complaint (Article 58(1) of the RCP).
 The costs of service must also be prepaid (usually in postal tickets for an estimated amount) (Articles 11 through 13 of the Act on the Costs of Civil Proceedings).
 Furthermore, in practice, a copy of the material documentary evidence is required to be attached with the complaint (Article 55 of the RCP).
+However, by May 2026, it will become possible to file a lawsuit to the court online (Article 132-10 of the amended CCP), and as a general rule, payment of fees will also be made electronically (Article 8 of the amended Act on the Costs of Civil Proceedings, Article 4-2 of the amended Regulations on the Costs of Civil Proceedings).

-The presiding judge then examines the complaint (Article

-137(1) of the CCP) and, if the complaint is deemed to be in order, a duplicate copy of the complaint is served on the defendant by the court clerk (Articles 138(1) and 98(2) of the CCP and Article 58(1) of the RCP) through special postal service.
+The presiding judge then examines the complaint (Article 137(1) of the CCP) and, if the complaint is deemed to be in order, a duplicate copy of the complaint is served on the defendant by the court clerk (Articles 138(1) and 98(2) of the CCP and Article 58(1) of the RCP) through special postal service.
+Similarly, with regard to service of documents from the court, by May 2026, it will become possible to record the documents to be served on the court's server, make them available for the recipient to view and download, and notify the recipient via their registered contact information (such as email address) (Article 109-2 of the amended CCP).